 - Carefully roll up the flank steak with the vegetables inside, rolling from one long side to the other, and tie the roll up securely with kitchen twine.
 Season the outside with salt and pepper.

-- To cook on the grill: Wrap the stuffed flank steak tightly with foil, and place it directly on the coals (once they have burned down somewhat).
+- To cook on the grill: Wrap the stuffed flank steak tightly with foil, and place it directly on the coals.
 Cook for 1 to 1 1/2 hours, or until meat is cooked to desired doneness.
 Unwrap and let cool, then slice crosswise into thin slices to serve.

 - To cook on the stove: Brown the flank steak roll in a large stockpot over medium-high heat in a little bit of olive oil, until well browned on all sides.